idiv-biodiversity/plant-pollinator-romania/README.md

 # Overview

-This repository contains the code and data needed to develop the figures from
+This repository contains the code and data needed to reproduce the results and develop the figures from:

 > Joanne Bennett, Amibeth Thompson, Irina Goia, Reinart Feldmann, Valentin Stefan, Ana Bogdan, Demetra Rakosy, Mirela Beloiu, Beatrice Biro, Simon Bluemel, Milena Filip, Anna-Maria Madaj, Alina Martin, Kalisch Denisa Paula, Gwydion Scherer, Tiffany M. Knight, 2018.
 A review of European studies on pollination networks and pollen limitation, and a case study designed to fill in a gap